Price of Anarchy for Auction Revenue: Introduction

 \subsection{Related Work}

 Understanding welfare in games without solving for equilibrium is a central theme in the smooth games framework of \citet{R09} and the smooth mechanisms extension of \citet{ST13}.
-A core principle of smoothness is that the precise manner or assumptions used in proving the smoothness property dictate how broadly the result extends.
-One view of our work is that we limit our proofs in just the right way that allows for extensions to revenue approximations.
+A core principle of smoothness is that restricting the arguments used in proving the smoothness property dictate how broadly the result extends.
+One way to view our work is that we limit our proofs a way that allows for extensions to revenue approximations.

 Our framework refines the smoothness framework for Bayesian games in three notable ways.
-First, we decompose smoothness into two components, separating the specifics of a mechanism from the actions of a best-responding agent in any auction equilibrium.
+First, we decompose smoothness into two components, separating the the consequences of best-response (value covering) from the specifics of a mechanism (revenue covering).
 Second, because we focus on the optimization problem that individual bidders are facing, we can attain results that only hold for certain bidders --- for instance, bidders with values above their reserve prices.
-Third, we only consider the Bayesian setting, which allows us to use the BNE characterization of \citet{M81} to approximate revenue and relate other auctions to the first-price auction via equivalent bids.
+Third, we only consider the Bayesian setting, which allows us to employ the BNE characterization of \citet{M81} to approximate revenue and to relate other formats of auctions to winner-pays-bid formats via a framework of equivalent bids.

+We note two subsequent works with strong connections to our decomposition of smoothness into value covering and revenue covering.
+First, \citet{DK15} show that revenue covering, which they call ``permeability,'' is in fact a necessary condition (we show sufficiency) for the equilibrium welfare of a mechanism to be proven to be good via the smoothness framework.
+Second, \citet{HNS15} show how to derive empirical welfare bounds by measuring the degree to which value and revenue covering hold, rather than inferring agents' true values.

-A number of papers looking at revenue guarantees for the welfare-optimal Vickrey-Clarke-Groves (VCG) mechanism in asymmetric settings. \citet{HR09} show that VCG with monopoly reserves or duplicate bidders achieves revenue that is a constant approximation to the revenue optimal auction. \citet{DRY10} show that the single-sample mechanism, essentially VCG using a single bid as a reserve, achieves approximately optimal revenue in broader settings. \citet{RTY12} showed that in broader environments, including matching settings, limiting the supply of items in relation to the number of bidders gives a constant approximation to the optimal auction.
+A number of papers have derived revenue guarantees for the welfare-optimal Vickrey-Clarke-Groves (VCG) mechanism in asymmetric settings. \citet{HR09} show that VCG with monopoly reserves, a carefully chosen anonymous reserve, or duplicate bidders achieves revenue that is a constant approximation to the revenue optimal auction. \citet{DRY10} show that the single-sample mechanism, essentially VCG using a single bid as a reserve, achieves approximately optimal revenue in broader settings. \citet{RTY12} showed that in broader environments, including matching settings, limiting the supply of items in relation to the number of bidders gives a constant approximation to the optimal auction.